 - 1944 – The Library moved to a paint store at 115 South Main Street as it was the only store open at night.

 - 1950 – The first Library building was erected at 14 East Busse Avenue on land purchased with money – $25,000 – donated by organizations and from individual gifts.
 A bond referendum for $35,000 was approved.
 The 2,450 square foot building served a population of 4,009.
-This building was torn down to make way for the Village Hall in 2002.
+This building was used by the village from the mid-1970s to 2002 when it was torn down to make way for a new Village Hall.

 - 1961 – In March of 1961, a bond issue of $198,000 authorized an addition to the Library.
 Between 1962 and 1965 two additions were made to the building, tripling the floor space.
 In 1962, the Library received .00854 cents per $100 assessed valuation to provide for a population that by 1963 had reached 22,945 (1960 population 18,906).
 The collection consisted of about 20,000 books.